Marketing Automation Robots, Why do I Need One?

 The most simple explanation for me is that a website page or landing page can collect more information per minute, hour, day, month or year than a single human being can.
-That is providing of course you can drive the required amount of traffic into it.
+That is providing, of course, you can drive the required amount of traffic into it.

-You couldn’t tweet, post or share enough as a single person, and if you are focusing on acquiring business in multiple time zones then potentially you need to be posting all around a 24 hour period, 365 days a year.
+You couldn’t tweet, post or share enough as a single person, and if you are focusing on acquiring the business in multiple time zones then potentially you need to be posting all around a 24 hour period, 365 days a year.

 Do you understand your metrics

 Worryingly, I see adopters of marketing automation still not focusing on basic metrics like traffic rates vs conversion rates (that is the supply of information for the return of media asset), then after the conversion rate how many stays within the lead nurturing process.

 Post that, how many then convert into a paying customer?

 These are basic but necessary metrics you need to be aware of and understand.
 They directly reflect the profitability of your firm and show the ROI (return of investment) in the marketing automation technology.